nukkonyan/Econ-Resource-Data/README.md

   - ``EconResData_GetKeyValues()``

 > # Todo
-  - Fix CS:GO tokens to be read properly, as some fails to be read.
+  - Fix CS:GO tokens to be read properly from the language file, as some fails to be read.

 > # Credits
   - Credits to [Dr. McKay](https://github.com/DoctorMcKay) for the language file parsing code, loaning from Enhanced Item Notifications plugin